NLeSC/collab-demos/demos/eecology-annotation-ui/README.md

 _About the GPS tracker_

 - solar powered with battery
-- accelerometer and other sensors
+- GPS sensor, accelerometer, temperature, and other sensors
 - automatic download of data to base stations
 - enough storage to measure at very high frequency for long periods of time
 - measurement schedule can be updated while the bird flying